-Water management is a very challenging task in PEMFCs due to the slower evaporating water leads to a flood of the membrane and accumulates the water inside the BPPs.
-On the other hand, the fast-evaporating water causes the drying of the membrane.
-In both cases, the degradation of the performance of PEMFCs will occur.
-An electroosmotic pump was used as a solution on the 3D fine mesh of BPP design as a solution adapted by several companies.
+The water management is a very challenging task in PEMFCs due to the slower of evaporating water leads to a flood of the membrane and accumulate the water inside the BPPs.
+On the other hand, the fast of evaporating water causes the drying of the membrane.
+In both cases, the degradation of performance of PEMFCs will occur.
+An electroosmotic pump was used as a solution on the 3D fine mesh of BPP design as a solution adapted by Toyota company.
 Once the membrane is made from platinum, it may become sensitive to metal ions and it can be easily poisoned by carbon monoxide.
-However, with its high temperature, the position of CO could be neglected.
+But its high temperature the position of CO could be neglected.